-Newborn babies don’t do much else besides eat, poop, cry, sleep, spit-up, and hiccup.
-While most of these actions make perfect sense, hiccups seem like a useless muscle reflex that’s just got to be unpleasant for the child.
+Newborn babies don’t do much else besides eat, poop, cry, sleep, spit up, and hiccup.
+Though most of these actions make perfect sense, hiccups seem like a useless muscle reflex that’s just got to be unpleasant for the child.
 Well, it turns out hiccups are neither meaningless contractions nor causes for alarm.
 Weirdly enough, a new study finds they may play a vital role in babies’ brain development.

 It turns out this connection is wildly important.
 “The hiccup sends sensory information to the brain that babies use to ‘learn’ about their body map so that later they can control their respiration voluntarily,” says lead investigator Lorenzo Fabrizi, Ph.D.
-In other words, these brainwaves teach them how their bodies are constructed, as well as how breathing feels, so that when they are older, they’ll know how to regulate their breathing on their own.
+In other words, these brainwaves teach babies how their bodies are constructed, as well as how breathing feels, so that when they’re older, they’ll know how to regulate their breathing on their own.

 Even though baby hiccups are perfectly normal, they still make many parents fret.
 “I think parents worry because hiccups are annoying for us as adults, so we assume that they must be annoying for babies too,” Fabrizi says.
 “However, some babies even hiccup while they are asleep.”